Emily sat cross-legged on

 "To be honest," said Odysseus putting a hand to his forehead, "I'm feeling a little dizzy too.
 Sort of...weightless."

-Hearing a groan, they turned around to the werewolf and the door it had been thrown through.
-It led to a small room that was clearly intended for staff of the haunted house as it didn't have the same Gothic aesthetic.
-In the centre of the room, the beast lay slightly dazed against a machine that its body had smashed beyond repair; a large silver box labelled 'Gravity Generator'.
+Hearing a groan, they turned to the werewolf and the door it had been thrown through.
+It led to a small room that was clearly intended for staff of the haunted house as it broke the Gothic aesthetic.
+In the centre of the room, the beast lay slightly dazed against a machine that it had smashed beyond repair; a large silver box labelled 'Gravity Generator'.

-Odysseus kicked off a bookshelf and swam through the air and started hacking at the beast with his sword.
+Odysseus kicked off a bookshelf and swam through the air.
+When he was close enough he started hacking at the beast with his sword.
 Each swing felt heavy, like he was dragging his arm through water.
 They spun around in the air until the two of them were standing on the roof, using a chandelier as cover.

-The werewolf stood poised upside down directly between two bookshelves and in front of a window.
-Seeing her chance, Gwen charged up her magic implants, held her hands behind her, and unleashed a blast of energy which propelled her across the room with her left leg out.
+The werewolf stood upside down directly between two bookshelves and in front of a window.
+Gwen smiled.
+She charged up her magic implants, held her hands behind her, and unleashed a blast of energy which propelled her across the room with her leg out.

-Her foot connected with the werewolf's jaw at over 60 miles an hour and sent them both crashing through the third storey window.
+Her foot connected with the werewolf's jaw at 70 miles an hour and sent them both crashing through the third storey window.

 Very slowly, the two of them fell down the side of the building.
 Odysseus turned and kicked as hard as he could into the room with the broken gravity generator.
-He examined the huge dent in the side for a few seconds before making the reasonable and calculated decision to punch it.
+He examined the huge dent in the side.
+He punched it.

-The chandelier that Emily, Dorian, and Red had been clinging
+The chandelier that Emily, Dorian, and Redacted had been clinging

 to broke under their weight as gravity returned to the dome.

-"I suspect Gwen and Odysseus just found the dome's gravity generator," explained Redacted.
+"I think Gwen and Odysseus just found the dome's gravity generator," said Redacted.

 "Come on," urged Dorian.
 "Before they 'find' the oxygen generator too."

-"I think, perhaps, you already did notice it," said Redacted, pointing to the computer in the corner.
+"I think you already did notice it," said Redacted, pointing to the computer in the corner.
 On its screen flickered the message 'Program LCW-002: Chemical Synthesis.
 Ready to Run.
 Authorisation Required.'

 A red light under the monitor turned green.
 "Welcome, Dr. Jones.
 Program running."